MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-introduction.md

     **Key points:**

-    - You'll use this directory for every article in this series where it'll be referred to as the "example directory".
+    - You use this directory for every article in this series where it'll be referred to as the "example directory".

 1. In the example directory, create your main Terraform configuration file.
 By convention, the name of this file is `main.tf`.
 However, you can specify any valid name for your environment.